dmcomm/dmcomm.github.io/pages/vpet.md

 Each species has a default/"full" number of energy, which it resets to upon sleeping for 8 hours continuously.
 The energy meter looks full at this number.

-**No overfill**: Confirmed on Japanese V4 and V5.
+**No overfill**: Confirmed on English V2 and V3; Japanese V4 and V5.
 The energy cannot be increased above the default value.
 To identify this, after a night's sleep, count the number of battles to lose the rightmost energy bar.
 After another night's sleep, give 4 protein then again count the number of battles to lose the rightmost energy bar.
 For the same species, the two counts should be the same.
 On V-Pets where overfill is possible, this test results in the second count being 1 higher.

 **Wrapping**: Confirmed on both variants of Japanese V1; Strong English V1; Japanese V2.
 Overfilling the energy by 10 resets it to the default value.
 To identify this: